Best Rewards Credit Cards of 2018

 Fees: $49 annual ($0 first year), 3% or $5 balance transfer, 4% or $10 or cash advances, $37 late

-This travel benefits credit card is provided by the United States bank.
-It provides competitive benefits compared to some of the cards on this list, and only applicants with good credit scores are considered for membership.
-Those who do not qualify for this card can qualify for the FlexPerks® Select Rewards Visa® Card which has fewer rewards, but this section focuses on the FlexPerks® Travel Rewards Visa Signature® Card.
+This rewards credit card is provided by U.S. Bank and offers rewards for traveling.
+It provides competitive benefits compared to some of the other rewards credit cards on this list, and only applicants with good credit scores are considered for membership.
+Those who do not qualify for this card can qualify for the FlexPerks® Select Rewards Visa® Card, which has fewer rewards, but this section focuses on the FlexPerks® Travel Rewards Visa Signature® Card.

-20,000 bonus FlexPoints are awarded for making $3,500 worth of purchases within the first four months of getting a card.
-These points are redeemable for travel or other types of financial gifts as a part of the FlexPerks® program.
+25,000 bonus FlexPoints (worth $375) are awarded for making $2,000 in purchases within the first four months of getting the card.
+These points are redeemable for travel or other types of financial gifts as part of the FlexPerks® program.

-As a part of the FlexPerks® program, there are a few different FlexPoint rates on purchases.
+The FlexPerks® program includes a few FlexPoint rates on purchases.
 The standard rate is one FlexPoint for every dollar spent on general purchases.
-Two FlexPoints are earned when making purchases at a gas station, grocery store, or airline.
-If a cardholder feels the need to donate to charity, they get the opportunity to earn three FlexPoints for every dollar that is donated.
+Two FlexPoints are earned when making purchases at a grocery store or when donating to charity.

-After an introductory annual fee of $0, the annual fee jumps to $49 for every year of holding the FlexPerks card, which is a bit of a disappointment compared to other cards.
+After an introductory annual fee of $0, the annual fee jumps to $49 for every year of holding the FlexPerks card.

 Balance transfers are either 3% or $5, and cash advance fees are either 4% or $10.
 There is no foreign transaction fee associated with this card.
 There are several penalty fees for making a late or returned payment.
-Late payments receive a fee of $37 while returned payments garner a $35 fee.
+Late payments receive a fee of $38, and returned payments garner a $35 fee.

-The annual percentage rate range for balance transfers and regular purchases is set between 14.24% and 24.24%.
-The cash advance APR is set at 24.24%.
-These are variable and dependent on the fluctuation of the market.
+The annual percentage rate range for balance transfers and regular purchases is set between 15.74% – 25.74%.
+The cash advance APR is set at 25.74%.
+These are variable and dependent on the fluctuation of the market

 Chase Freedom Unlimited